maxvonhippel/Stellar-Visualizer/README.md

 npm install
 ````

-From the working directory, to generate a synthetic data file, do the following:
+From the working directory, in your Python interpreter of choice, to generate a synthetic data file, do the following:

 ````
-python
 from Generate.generate_synthetic_data import *
 success = generate_n_data(1000, 'Visualize/data.csv')
 print(success)